d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 - **URI**

-Point the **firmwareupdate** command towards the .bin file that holds the file for the firmware update.
+Point the **firmwareupdate** command towards the firmware file that holds the file for the firmware update.

 - **-h, --help**